Narcissistic Personality Disorder: Diagnosis, Signs, Causes, and Treatment

 NPD: Cluster B

-Personality disorders like NPD are classified by the Diagnostic Statistical Manual of Mental Disorders (DSM) into three categories, known as clusters.
-The DSM-5 classifies narcissistic personality disorder as a Cluster B personality disorder.
+Personality disorders like NPD are classified by the Diagnostic Statistical Manual of Mental Disorders 5, Text Revision (DSM-5-TR) into three categories, known as clusters.
+The DSM-5-TR classifies narcissistic personality disorder as a Cluster B personality disorder.
 Cluster B also includes antisocial, histrionic, and borderline personality disorders.

 Signs and Symptoms of Narcissistic Personality Disorder